herrhotzenplotz/gcli/README.md

   - pkg-config
   - C99 Compiler and linker
   - make (bmake or smake is recommended)
+    + BUG WARNING: GNU make has two longstanding bugs in the include directive.
+This may lead to it generating files in the incorrect order and spitting out incorrect warnings or causing builds to fail.
+You may want to use smake or bmake instead.

 In order to perform a build, do:
 ```console